What I stand for

 My vision for Cork is of a vibrant place to live and work.
 One that has a progressive imagination and a living sense of community.

 Cork already has a fantastic spirit and unique sense of place.
-I believe the next decade will be a defining one for Cork, as the new city boundaries start to shape the city’s life and new movements like Save Cork City and What if Cork …? take hold of people’s imaginations.
+I believe the next decade will be a defining one for Cork, as the new city boundaries start to shape the city’s life and new movements like Save Cork City and Mad About Cork take hold of people’s imagination.

 I want to represent you being a part of that Cork renaissance.

-- A city we love to live in, with transport, housing, work and recreation that inspires Cork’s citizens and the world.
+- A city and rural community we love to live in, with transport, housing, work and recreation that inspires Cork’s citizens and the world.

 - The right to affordable and good-quality housing, so that families and communities can thrive and no-one has to face the threat of eviction and the uncertainty of having nowhere to go.